 - Reduced cart abandonment rate – With a persistent communication channel that takes the context forward, customers are intrigued to look more and buy more.
 They can also pause the conversation or restart it later without having to replay the entire process.
 This also eliminates the hassle of dealing with support centers.

-How is conversational AI disrupting markets and consumption models?
+How is Generative Conversational AI disrupting markets and consumption models?

 The way people communicate with each other has intrinsically changed.
 This shift is significantly altering their expectations from brands as well.
 Modern customers want products and services delivered to them effortlessly and immediately.
 They do not want a prolonged “buying journey” and prefer “instant gratification”.